-Bring the participants’ insurance information, credit card authorization, Consent for Treatment of a Minor form (to be completed by parent/guardian), and medical history form and medical follow-up report.
+Bring the participants’ insurance information, credit card authorization, Consent for Treatment of a Minor form (to be completed by parent/guardian), and medical history form.

 For urgent medical needs (e.g. infection, high/persistent fever, pain, injury, dehydration, etc.), call whenever possible, because our nurses may be able to provide medical advice by phone that could save a trip to UHS or the emergency room: